jianshuyao/Pandas-Connect/README.md

 # Pandas Connect

-For some time now, we have a burning desire within us to help students get reliable career information for their career planning.
+For some time now, we have a burning desire within us to help students get **reliable career information for their career planning**.

 We brainstormed about the essential information to include, and perfected the website following feedback from our fellow NUS peers.